awesopage/awesopage/README.md

 ### Run tests

-- To run tests during development or debugging, use `pnpm start-test-app` and `pnpm test`.
+- To run tests during development or debugging, use `pnpm test:start-app` and `pnpm test`.
 - To run tests entirely with auto cleanup and coverage collection in one command, use `pnpm test-full`.
 - Playwright report is created in `build/test/reports/playwright/index.html`.
 - Coverage report is created in `build/test/reports/coverage/index.html`.